Democrats to nominate Joe Biden in virtual session to ensure he's on Ohio ballot

 Democrats will virtually choose President Joe Biden as their nominee after Ohio lawmakers dragged their feet in changing a state deadline that clashed with the party's convention.

 The Democratic National Committee will hold a virtual roll call ahead of its Aug.
 19 convention in Chicago and before Ohio's Aug.
-7 deadline to certify the ballot, party officials said Tuesday.
+7 deadline to certify the ballot, party officials told the USA TODAY Network Ohio Bureau on Tuesday.
 The announcement came the same day the Ohio Legislature convened a special session at Gov. Mike DeWine's behest to get Biden on the ballot.

 A DNC committee will meet next week to greenlight virtual proceedings, and all members will vote on the change sometime after that.
 Democrats have not yet set a date for the roll call, which they also held virtually in 2020 because of the COVID-19 pandemic.